ocrdu/Arduino_SAMD21_turbo_PWM/README.md

 ### Thanks go to ...

 ...
-Martin L. and Shawn Hymel for important parts of the code, and for explaining esoteric and dark stuff, and to infra223 for adding the Adafruit Trinket M0 support.
+Martin L. and Shawn Hymel for important parts of the code, and for explaining esoteric and dark stuff.

 ### Usage: